You can see my YouTube on this ride here

 The views were beautiful, sometimes just olive groves but mostly green hills with the Mediterranean in the distance to my right and mountains to my left.
 On the dusty camino just as I approached a small hamlet, so small it doesn’t even have a name, I noticed a beautiful looking restaurant called La Casona de Guaro.
 It looked very inviting with a large flower-adorned carpark out front, and a pretty veranda leading from it.
-I stopped for a cup of tea and an ice-cream, and a good chance to cool down, then continued my ride.
+I stopped for a jolly spiffing cup of tea and an ice-cream, and took the opportunity to cool down, such a welcome rest in the shade.

-Leaving the town, the Altravesur takes a single-track around the side of a mountain, this was rocky, at times shaley and difficult to keep the bike from slipping down the mountain, farther in it was more rideable, but rocky.
+Back on route, just outside the town, the Altravesur takes a single-track trail that skirts around the side of a mountain.
+The trail was sometimes rocky, at times a shaley washout that made it difficult to keep the bike from slipping down the mountain.
+Further in it was more rideable, but still rocky.
 I’d gone perhaps 800 metres only to find I’d gone too far and had to ride back at least half the way I’d ridden.
 The turning I missed was a nearly non-existent trail down the slope!
 It was overgrown, rocky, difficult to determine and a complete pain in the arse!
 I think this had been added to the route as there was some private land at the start of the camino, that was not permitted to be used.
-So this singletrack was running parallel to the camino, then dropping down onto the camino, after it had by-passed the private part.
-It wasn’t much fun, I can’t find a well-marked trail, let alone a barely-there one!
+So this singletrack was running parallel to the camino, then dropping down onto it, after it had by-passed the private section.

 Once onto the camino, it climbed and climbed.
 It was 5pm by now, I was tired, hot and bothered, and there was no chance of wild-camping in the area, with fences both sides, or cortijos in view.
 It was a tiring push-up, I was weary and had overheated again.
 An old farmer stopped for a chat, he said this is no place for a woman to be camping alone, and later I sensed what he meant, or was it that he had put worrying thoughts into my head?

 The natural park was to my right, it was woodland.
 A sign pointed 4kms to a Campsite, but not only didn’t I have the energy to push uphill for 4 more kilometres, I really didn’t like the area, so decided not to go there.
 What I thought was going to be a village, was just a few houses.
 At the end of the camino I went onto a long straight surfaced road, for no more than a kilometer or two, which is part of the route.
-By now it was 7:30pm and I was quite desperate to find a camping spot, there was nothing that wasn’t fenced off.
+By now it was 7:30pm and I was quite desperate to find a camping spot, but there was nothing that wasn’t fenced off.

-Just as I was starting to think that it would be dark before I found a campspot, I couldn’t believe my eyes, as though an unlikely occurrence like in a movie, I could see in the distance, letters on the top of a building.
+Just as I was starting to think that it would be dark before I found a campspot, I couldn’t believe my eyes, as though an unlikely occurrence like in a movie, I could see in the distance, letters standing tall on the top of the roof of a building.
 It can’t be, I was saying to myself, it can’t be a hotel, in the middle of nowhere!
-But it was, the letters spelled HOTEL with a space and another E, I think the other letters had fallen down!!!
+But it was.
+As I got closer the letters came into focus, they really did spell HOTEL.
 Rejoice!!
-I was so happy, and even happier when it was open and they had a room spare for me!
+I was so happy, and even happier when I found it was open and they had a room spare for me!
 After 35 hard kilometers, I was so happy at this unexpected turn of fortune.